Call Us Today

 NOTICE OF PRIVACY PRACTICES Effective Date: April 14, 2003

-PACIFIC CLINICAL RESEARCH MEDICAL GROUP
+PACIFIC CLINICAL RESEARCH MANAGEMENT GROUP LLC

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.